jon48/webtrees-theme-rural/README.md

 - `production`: generates the `rural.min.css` file in production mode, and all required files.
 (Runs the `webtrees` and `rural` modes below, with the production flag)
 - `development`: generates the `rural.min.css` file in development mode, and all required files.
 (Runs the `webtrees` and `rural` modes below)
 - `webtrees`: generates intermediary CSS from the mainstream webtrees into the `/build/` folder.
 Those intermediary files are then injected in the main Rural theme CSS.
-Those files needs to be generated once before running other modes, or after webtrees version has been updated via Composer.
+Those files need to be generated once before running other modes, or after webtrees version has been updated via Composer.
 (Laravel Mix entry point: `webpack.mix.webtrees.js`)
 - `rural`: generates the `rural.min.css` file in development mode (not minified).
 Requires the `webtrees` mode to have run once.
 (Laravel Mix entry point: `webpack.mix.rural.js`)
 - `watch`: watches for changes in SASS code, and generate the `rural.min.css` file in development mode.
 Requires the `webtrees` mode to have run once.
 (Laravel Mix entry point: `webpack.mix.rural.js`)
-- `eslint` / `eslint-fix`: Respectively checks and automatically format Javascript code to enforce Semi-Standard code style
+- `eslint` / `eslint-fix`: Respectively checks and automatically format JavaScript code to enforce Semi-Standard code style
 - `stylelint` / `stylelint-fix`: Respectively checks and automatically format CSS & SASS code to enforce StyleLint code style

 ### Issues / Security